Smileynator/blender-mdb-addon/README.md

 No guarantees on other versions, but also tested and working on 4.0 and 4.1.1 If you post your issues in other versions or any other problems you run into, i will see what i can do, reach out to me on the EDF discord.

+## How to mod
+I assume the main use of this tool is to "get something into EDF 5 or 6".
+So here is a short list of pointers on how to achieve that.
+ - Begin with a model closest to what you need from the game.
+   - Need a new playable character in EDF5?
+Import the ranger from EDF5.
+   - Need a new gun for EDF6?
+Import a rifle from EDF6.
+ - Alter/Remove/Replace the original meshes or animations
+   - Do not rename anything, try to not introduce new shaders, do not touch the skeleton at all
+   - The game is very picky, and uses name lookups, and special values that i have to persist through blender
+   - Losing those special values or the exact naming the game expects, can cause things to behave in unexpected ways, or usually just break
+ - Do a quick export with minimal changes to check if nothing broke immediately
+ - Finally, re-skin the mesh to the existing skeleton bones
+ - Do a final export and enjoy your modded content in the game!

+For more details you can read into the many notes I provide below, in theory we can edit a lot, including the bones.
+The problem is that editing the bones also means editing the animations, and certain bones are mandatory, but you will never know which ones until they are gone and the game breaks.
+We are actively working on more and more support on the topic, but for now enjoy what we have, and push the envelope!

 ## Download
 https://github.com/Smileynator/blender-mdb-addon/archive/refs/heads/master.zip